Loading IndicatorLoading Indicator

 • Iran rejected a US proposal to reopen the Strait of Hormuz, calling it "unrealistic."

-• Markets are focused on how the US-Iran negotiating deadlock could affect Middle East tensions and energy markets, with future sanctions talks and the restoration of normal transit through the strait seen as key variables.
+• Markets are watching how the deadlock in US-Iran talks could affect Middle East tensions, the energy market, sanctions negotiations, and the restoration of shipping through the strait.

 Forecast Trend Report by Period